bkbilly/lnxlink/usage.md

 * `urgency`: Available values are `low`, `normal`, `critical`.
 * `timeout`: Duration in milliseconds the notification disappears.
 This is ignored by GNOME Shell and Notify OSD.
 * `buttons`: A list of buttons that should appear on the notification.
+* `notifyid`: Replaces an existing notification by its numeric notification ID.
+* `uniqueid`: Replaces or closes a notification using a stable custom ID.

+If the message is plain text instead of JSON, it will be sent with the default title `LNXlink Notification`.

 ```yaml
 service: notify.send_message